hackoverride/hackoverride/README.md

 ## My programming mantra

-Represented best by a Quote from Donald Knuth:
-> The best programs are written so that computing machines can perform them quickly
-> and so that human beings can understand them clearly.
+> "The best programs are written so that computing machines can perform them quickly, and human beings can understand them clearly."
-> > Donald Knuth
+> *Donald Knuth*

+A great programmer is like an essayist, blending aesthetics, structure, and logic.
+Knuth reminds us that coding isn’t just about getting to the solution—it’s about crafting code that communicates, convinces, and endures.